gmcmacran/time_series_M4/README.md

 Second, series Y3820 ends in the future.
 I am not the only person to notice [this](https://openforecast.org/2020/03/01/m-competitions-from-m4-to-m5-reservations-and-expectations/).
-I was unable to find clear documentation how participates handeled these series.
+I was unable to find clear documentation how participates handled these series.
 It is possible they simple accepted these series as is.

 Due to these challenges, I avoid cleaning the data myself.
-Instead, I leverage nixtla’s dataset [package](https://nixtlaverse.nixtla.io/datasetsforecast/index.html) which includes a cleaned version of data.
-The only check I do is to confirm each dataset has the correct number of series.
+Instead, I leverage Nixtla’s dataset [package](https://nixtlaverse.nixtla.io/datasetsforecast/index.html) which includes a cleaned version of data.
+The only check I do confirming each dataset has the correct number of series.

 - Step 1: Download data.
-- Step 2: Count number of series.
+- Step 2: Count the number of series.
 - Step 3: Write data.

 ### Data Exploration